 George Harrison’s most significant public performance of his solo career was at the 1971 Concert for Bangladesh, for which he conscripted friends Eric Clapton, Bob Dylan, Ravi Shankar and others to raise money for refugees of the Bangladeshi war of liberation.
 In addition to participating in a variety of other benefit concerts over the years, Harrison also undertook a U.S. tour in 1974, and a tour of Japan in 1991 with Eric Clapton.
 Harrison produced a total of 17 albums after the break-up of the Beatles, with the stand-out success being 1970’s All Things Must Pass, and several making it to the top of both the U.S. and UK charts.

 Consigned throughout much of the Beatle years to a raised dais behind the drum kit, Ringo Starr emerged after 1970 as a movie and television actor and a soloist in his own right.
 It wasn’t until almost 1990 however, and the formation of the first ‘Ringo Starr & His All-Starr Band’, that Ringo emerged as a live performer with staying power.
-Over the past 20 years, he has taken the stage with an ever-changing variety of rock ‘n rollers, playing hits from his Beatle days as well as those of his fellow performers.
-To date, Ringo has also produced 16 post-Beatle studio albums, reaching as high as #2 on the U.S. charts.
+Over the past nearly 30 years, he has taken the stage with an ever-changing variety of rock ‘n rollers, playing hits from his Beatle days as well as those of his fellow performers.
+To date, Ringo has also produced more than 16 post-Beatle studio albums, reaching as high as #2 on the U.S. charts.

 Ringo has far surpassed his fellow former Beatles when it comes to film and television acting.
 Of course, all four of the lads were responsible for the commercial success of (most of) their joint Beatles movies: A Hard Day’s Night (1964), Help!
 (1965), Magical Mystery Tour (1967), Yellow Submarine (1968), Let It Be (1970).
 John Lennon was the first to jump into a non-Beatle movie, 1966’s How I Won the War, and he later produced some avant-garde films in collaboration with second wife Yoko Ono.